Experimental Use of Quercetin and Dasatinib for Anti-aging: Benefits, Dosages, Cost, Risks and Where to Get the Drugs

 Risk

 The combination of Dasatibin and Quercetin has only been applied in controlled clinical trials.
-Hence, it is difficult to show its risks and side effects at population levels.
+Hence, it is difficult to show its risks and side effects at the population level.
 In the drug trials, there were no significant risks reported.
 The combination proved to be effective in eliminating senescent cells in various tissues.

-Senolytics have been shown in pre-clinical studies in mice to delay, prevent, or alleviate a variety of age- and senescence-related conditions.
+Senolytics have been shown in pre-clinical studies in mice to delay, prevent, or alleviate a variety of age and senescence-related conditions.
 These conditions include frailty, cataracts, age-related osteoporosis, age-related muscle loss, radiation-induced damage, cardiac dysfunction, vascular dysfunction and calcification, pulmonary fibrosis, hepatic steatosis, metabolic syndrome, diabetes, and dementia.
 Overall, senolytic agents and the elimination of senescent cells have been shown in mice to improve physical function and extend health span and lifespan.

 The findings of the first-in-human, single-arm, open-label clinical trial of senolytics were published in 2019.
 Subjects with idiopathic pulmonary fibrosis, a fatal disease caused by cellular senescence, showed significantly improved walking endurance, gait speed, chair rise test performance, and Short Physical Performance Battery scores five days after nine doses of a combination treatment with Dasatinib and Quercetin.